telerik/blazor-docs/components/treeview/checkboxes/multiple.md

 # Check Multiple Nodes in TreeView

-The TreeView lets the user select multiple nodes with checkboxes.
+The TreeView lets the user select multiple nodes with checkboxes based on the value of its `CheckBoxMode` parameter.

 In this article: